jlmessenger/affect/README.md

 You should never be putting very much information into the context.
 All other program state and configuration should be read directly using unit testable functions and the `call` interfaces.
 Context is intended only for special cases of testing within a runtime, and should NEVER be used as a way to inject general application config or state data.

 ## Notes on Promises
-By default all Affect functions and tests will return whatever global `Promise` object is defined in the enviornment.
+By default all Affect functions and tests will return whatever global `Promise` object is defined in the environment.
 For older browsers remember to include your favorite shim.

 ### BYO Promise
 Affect can use your favorite promise library in Affect by assigning it to `affect.Promise`.
 Just ensure you assign it before using `affect()` or `affectTest()`.